ceytek-labs/54grad-de-services-lite/README.md

 ## PKW Label Electric

-The **PKW Label Electric** API allows users to generate energy labels for electric vehicles, including key information such as electric consumption, driving range, and vehicle identification numbers (FIN).
+The **PKW Label Electric** allows users to generate energy labels for electric vehicles, including key information such as electric consumption, driving range, and vehicle identification numbers (FIN).
 It automates the process of creating legally required labels under the EnVKV (German Energy Consumption Labeling Ordinance), making it easier for dealerships and vehicle manufacturers to comply with regulations.

 ### Example Usage